HoI4-LOTRMod-Team/HoI4-LotrMod/common/special_projects/special_projects_documentation.md

 		# OPTIONAL - Defaults to no. Allows reward to be triggered more than once.
 		fire_only_once = yes/no

+		# OPTIONAL - When this reward becomes available it will have priority.
+If several available rewards have this set to true, the reward will be randomly chosen based on weight.
+		force_reward_if_available = yes/no

 		threshold = {
 			min = 35